Portaferry II

-MV Portaferry II is a passenger and car ferry operated by Transport NI.
+Portaferry II is a passenger and car ferry operated by Transport NI.
 This ferry serves the Portaferry–Strangford ferry route across the mouth of Strangford Lough in Northern Ireland, a service which has been in operation since the 12th century.

 History

-After years of service, MV Strangford Ferry, which was launched on 6 September 1969, began to show signs of age.
-A second, smaller ship, MV Portaferry Ferry, also operating on the Portaferry - Strangford route, had insufficient capacity to take over full service for route, so a new ship was needed.
-This new vessel was the Portaferry II, built by McTay Marine of Merseyside, at a cost of a £2.7 million.
-She entered service on 18 December 2001, replacing the aging MV Portaferry Ferry and relegated the MV Strangford Ferry, to a support role.
+After years of service, Strangford Ferry, which was launched on 6 September 1969, began to show signs of age.
+A second, smaller ship, Portaferry Ferry, also operating on the Portaferry - Strangford route, had insufficient capacity to take over full service for route, so a new ship was needed.
+This new vessel was the Portaferry II, built by McTay Marine of Merseyside, England at a cost of a £2.7 million.
+She entered service on 18 December 2001, replacing the aging Portaferry Ferry and relegated the Strangford Ferry, to a support role.

 Details

 The Portaferry II has a gross tonnage of 312 tons, a hull length of 38.2 m, a beam of 14.56 m, a draught of 1.9 m and a capacity of 260 passengers and 20 cars.
 She is propelled by a pair of Voith Schneider propellers, driven by diesel engines, and is registered in Belfast.

 Like her predecessors, due to the short travel time the only onboard facilities are a passenger waiting area and a gangway on one side of the ship with benches and placards to inform readers of the lough's wildlife.